 Description Function as a liaison between the City of Rochester Business Development Team, Neighborhood Service Center Administrator and neighborhood businesses; Provide detailed reports of business activities and concerns face by businesses to City of Rochester staff; Work collaboratively with business associations, neighborhood groups, residents and City of Rochester staff to attract and populate business corridors with products and services that meet the consumer needs of the local and greater community.

 Target Date 6/30/2019

-Estimate the number and type of families that will benefit from the proposed activities To be determined
+31 Estimate the number and type of families that will benefit from the proposed activities To be determined

 Location Description City-wide

 Planned Activities Weekly corridor walks and visits to businesses; Monthly attendance to association meeting; As needed assist association with marketing and promotion activity; Marketing of city programs

-31 Project Name Business Association Support
+Project Name Business Association Support

 Target Area City-wide

 Goals Supported Promote Economic Stability

-Needs Addressed Streetscape/ROW Improvements Economic Devlpmnt Asstnce to For-Profit Businesses
+Needs Addressed Streetscape/ROW Improvements Economic DevIpmnt Asstnce to For-Profit Businesses

 Funding CDBG: \$30,000

 Description Provide support for activities that provide public benefits to the low/moderate income community served by neighborhood commercial districts through permanent public improvements/beautification, and small area promotion.

 Target Date 6/30/2019

 Estimate the number and type of families that will benefit from the proposed activities To be determined

 Location Description City-wide

 Planned Activities Permanent public improvements/beautification, and small area promotion

-Annual Action Plan 60

-32

 32 Project Name Housing Repair/Rehab Program

 Target Area City-wide

 Goals Supported Improve the Housing Stock & General Property Con

 Needs Addressed Housing Condition

 Funding CDBG: \$1,064,989

-Description Provide rehabilitation grant assistance to property owners.
-The City will continue to provide lead hazard control assistance with funding received through the Office of Healthy Homes and Lead Hazard Control.
-CDBG funds will be combined with the OHHLC funds.
+Description This program will provide rehabilitation grant assistance to qualified residential property owners.
+The funds will be distributed through a variety of efforts including; to enhance targeted areas of development, to address citywide hazards and blight, and to combine with lead hazard control assistance funding for more impactful results.

 Target Date 6/30/2019

 Estimate the number and type of families that will benefit from the proposed activities 66

 Location Description City-wide

 Planned Activities Rehabilitation grants

 33 Project Name Quadrant Support-All Quadrants

 Target Area City-wide

 Goals Supported General Community Needs

 Needs Addressed Citywide Planning and Studies Sidewalk Improvements Streetscape/ROW Improvements

 Funding CDBG: \$85,000

 Description Commercial corridor locations for placement of new trash cans, neighborhood studies, other beautification and public improvement projects.

 Target Date 6/30/2019

 Estimate the number and type of families that will benefit from the proposed activities To be determined

 Location Description City-wide

 Planned Activities Commercial corridor locations for placement of new trash cans, neighborhood studies, other beautification and public improvement projects.

 34 Project Name St. Joseph's

 Target Area City-wide

 Goals Supported General Community Needs

 Needs Addressed Parks, Recreation & Other Neighborhood Facilities

 Funding CDBG: \$300,000

 Description To provide financial assistance to a Community Center located at 417, 421 and 429 South Avenue.
 The assistance will be used to modernize the facility to provide a wide range of community service to the community.

 Target Date 6/30/2019

 Estimate the number and type of families that will benefit from the proposed activities 300

 Location Description City-wide

 Planned Activities To provide financial assistance to a Community Center located at 417, 421 and 429 South Avenue.
 The assistance will be used to modernize the facility to provide a wide range of community service to the community.

 35 Project Name Residential Street Rehabilitation

 Target Area City-wide

 Goals Supported General Community Needs

 Needs Addressed Sidewalk Improvements Streetscape/ROW Improvements

 Funding CDBG: \$400,000

 Description This project will support residential street rehabilitation, new curbs, sidewalks, water, receiving basins, and street lighting improvements for residential streets.

 Target Date 6/30/2019